lcouper/CocciGenomics/Scripts/README.md

 Note the output (the coverage to MAT1_RS or MAT_2_H5384) was directed to .tsv files (matingtype_coverage).

+Issue: results not matching up with [Engelthaler et al. 2016](https://journals.asm.org/doi/full/10.1128/mbio.00550-16#figS9).
+Potentially need to correct for mapping to other portions of these assemblies?

 ### Fst differentiation between clinical and environmental isolates

 First, created pop1 and pop2 txt files indicating assignment to environmental or clinical 'populations'.
 I first focused on only California samples to avoid spurious detection due to demographic processes.
 I then re-ran the analysis using only Washington samples to investigate how the Fst-outlier loci identified for California compared to those identified for Washington.